 A South Burlington couple lists a condo for $275,000.
 Within days, they field multiple offers: one from a widowed retiree, looking to downsize; another from a young couple with a child on the way, looking to rightsize; and a third from a person recently divorced, looking to move on.

 After the dust settles from a quick process — which can literally take one or two days in this current seller’s market — the retiree emerges as the owner of a new South Burlington Condo.
 He even offered cash and $3,000 above the asking price, which was an attractive deal-maker for the seller, who was eager to unload the unit so that he could move into his new home.

 Closer to home, in northwestern Vermont, our agents see similar trends - and those trends are sparking unprecedented multiple-offer situations for buyers and sellers.
-Laurie Hill, a loan officer at Spruce Mortgage in Burlington, says it is currently common for three of the six loan officers in her office to field calls from potential borrowers on a Monday morning, all interested the same “hot property” that listed over the weekend.
+Laurie Hill, a loan officer at Spruce Mortgage in Burlington, says it is currently common for three of the six loan officers in her office to field calls from potential borrowers on a Monday morning, all interested in the same “hot property” that was listed over the weekend.

 “From a lending perspective, it’s really important to have your ducks in a row.
 The earlier in the process the better,” says Hill.
 She advises borrowers to make a pre-qualifying letter for approval a priority.
-Collect and prepare necessary paperwork, she says, such as pay stubs and tax returns.
-A credit check is also necessary, and information about debt-to-income ratio.
+Collect and prepare the necessary paperwork, she says, such as pay stubs and tax returns.
+A credit check is also necessary, and information about the debt-to-income ratio.
 Generally, lenders like to keep it below 43% for all debt when prequalifying a borrower.
 “Of course, the lower the better,” says Hill.